cloudify-cosmo/docs.getcloudify.org/content/cli/executions.md

 ### start

-Usage: `cfy executions start [options] -d DEPLOYMENT_ID -w WORKFLOW`
+Usage: `cfy executions start [OPTIONS] WORKFLOW_ID`

-Start an workflow execution for a specific deployment
+Execute a workflow on a given deployment

+`WORKFLOW_ID` is the id of the workflow to execute (e.g. `uninstall`)

-#### Required flags
+#### Optional flags

-* `-d, --deployment-id=DEPLOYMENT_ID`
+* `-d, --deployment-id TEXT` -
                         The deployment ID to execute the workflow on
-* `-w, --workflow=WORKFLOW`
-                        The workflow to execute

-#### Optional flags
+* `-p, --parameters TEXT` -
+                        Parameters for the workflow execution (Can be provided as wildcard based paths (*.yaml, etc..) to YAML files, a JSON string or as "key1=value1;key2=value2").
+This argument can be used multiple times.
 * `--allow-custom-parameters` -
                         Allow passing custom parameters (which were not defined in the workflow's schema in the blueprint) to the execution

-* `-p, --parameters=PARAMETERS` -
-                        Parameters for the workflow execution (Can be provided as wildcard based paths (*.yaml, etc..) to YAML files, a JSON string or as "key1=value1;key2=value2").
-This argument can be used multiple times.
 * `-f, --force` -          Execute the workflow even if there is an ongoing execution for the given deployment
-* `--timeout=TIMEOUT` -     Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate) (default: 900)
+* `--timeout INTEGER` -     Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate) (default: 900)
 * `-l, --include-logs` -   Include logs in returned events